t7reyeslua/MDP/README.md

 MDP
 ===

-ET4380 Multidisciplinary Project - Multi User Scheduler for Energy Efficient Smart Homes
+Multi User Scheduler for Energy Efficient Smart Homes [ET4380 Multidisciplinary Project]

 * Implementation of framework for energy apportioning in multi-occupant households.
 * Combines data from smartphones and smartwatches to obtain fine-grained information of occupants such as their location and activities performed.